-This is a sample walk around check section from an ODCL.
-Begin this check by walking around the crane and job site observing anything that is out of order or out of place as well as any potential hazards or interference.
+This is a sample walk around check section from an Operator's Daily Checklist or ODCL.
+Begin this check by walking around the crane and the job site observing anything that is out of order or out of place as well as any potential hazards or interference.